WebOrigami/docs/src/eg/intro.md

 `eg` accepts strings in single quotes or backticks, but _not_ double quotes.
 The double quotes shown above are parsed by the _shell_, and are necessary because the `bash` shell shown here would otherwise prevent `eg` from seeing the single quotes.

-In the explorable graph paradigm discussed later, a function is also a graph and vice versa.
+In the explorable graph paradigm discussed later, a function can also be treated like a graph, and vice versa.
 This means you can use path syntax as a convenient alternative to specify a string argument to a function:

 ```sh
 $ eg greet/Alice